Marines launch new investigation after disaster that killed nine troops

 “In my opinion, this distracted personnel from the attention to detail required to form a MEU,” Rudder wrote.
 “However, to the extent any such distractions occurred they should not have prevented the units involved from accomplishing their respective missions.”

+The disaster prompted a discussion last week between Gen. David H. Berger, the commandant of the Marine Corps, and Adm.
+Mike Gilday, the chief of naval operations, Gilday said in a call with reporters on Monday.
+The doomed AAV was returning to the USS Somerset, an amphibious ship, following a day of training for the Marines on San Clemente Island, a Navy-owned facility.

+“What we discussed was the fact that there are gaps and seams where there shouldn’t be gaps and seams in Navy and Marine Corps operations at the tactical level,” Gilday said.
+“So these are combined operations that we’ve been doing for some time now, and to have separate requirements on the Marine Corps side and the Navy side just doesn’t make sense.”

 The dead included Pfc.
 Bryan J. Baltierra, 18, of Corona, Calif.; Lance Cpl.
 Marco A. Barranco, 21, of Montebello, Calif.; Pfc.
 Evan A. Bath, 19, of Oak Creek, Wis.; Navy Hospitalman Christopher Gnem, 22, of Stockton, Calif.; Pfc.
 Jack Ryan Ostrovsky, 21, of Bend, Ore.; Lance Cpl.
-Guillermo S. Perez, 20, of New Braunfels, Tex; Cpl.
+Guillermo S. Perez, 20, of New Braunfels, Tex.; Cpl.
 Wesley A. Rodd, 23, of Harris, Tex.; Lance Cpl.
 Chase D. Sweetwood, 18, of Portland, Ore.; Cpl.
 Cesar A. Villanueva, 21, of Riverside, Calif.

 Seven Marines in the vehicle, including the vehicle commander, survived.